A Few Spaces Remaining!

 What are the meals like?

-Rotating homebase crews, comprised of a few participants and a leader, prepare breakfasts and lunches that are plentiful and varied.
+Rotating homebase crews, including a few participants and a leader, prepare breakfasts and lunches that are plentiful and varied.
 Scrambled eggs, pancakes, French toast, yogurt, fruit and cereal are among the regular options for breakfasts.
 Lunches often feature sandwiches, salads, as well as some hot meals.

 Fruit, crackers and trail mix are just a few of the items available throughout the day as healthy snacks.
 Participants also can purchase their own favorite snacks at local stores.